wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Head·Frame·Delay {: aria-label='Variables' }
 [ ](#){: .alldlc .tooltip .badge }
 #### int HeadFrameDelay  {: .copyable aria-label='Variables' }
+Specifies the number of frames the player's head should be playing the shooting animation.
+Decrements by 1 every frame, until it reaches -1.

+At negative values, the player's head does not play the shooting animation.
 ___
 ### IBS·Charge {: aria-label='Variables' }
 [ ](#){: .reporplus .tooltip .badge }